proximafusion/constellaration/README.md

 ## Installation

+The following instructions have been tested on **Ubuntu 22.04**.
+Other platforms may require additional steps and have not been validated.

 The system dependency `libnetcdf-dev` is required for running the forward model.
-Please ensure it is installed before proceeding, by running:
+On Ubuntu, please ensure it is installed before proceeding, by running:

   ```bash
   sudo apt-get install libnetcdf-dev